shinsenter/defer.js/README.md

 > The loading and execution of scripts that are not necessary for the initial page render may be deferred until after the initial render or other critical parts of the page have finished loading.
 Doing so can help reduce resource contention and improve performance.

-But in real life, many JavaScript libraries, such as JQuery, are used to enhance the page to add additional interactivity, animations, and other effects.
+In real life, many JavaScript libraries, such as JQuery, are used to enhance the page to add additional interactivity, animations, and other effects.
 It takes time for browser to parse and execute those scripts, and each UI change may reflow your layout, make your load speed more slow.

 In various cases, using `async` or `defer` does not deliver faster page speed than [defer](#defer) or [deferscript](#deferscript) does.